magento/merchdocs/src/system/data-transfer-tax-rates.md

 1. Save the prepared data as a .CSV file.

-   When prompted, verify that a comma is used a Field delimiter and double quotes as the Text delimiter.
+   When prompted, verify that a comma is used as a Field delimiter and double quotes as the Text delimiter.
 Then click **OK**.

 ## Step 3: Import the Tax Rates